Join Our FREE Live Webinar

 Default

-A foreclosure can only occur whenever a home or property owner is unable to repay the principal or interest on their mortgage loan.
+A foreclosure can only occur when a home or property owner cannot repay the principal or interest on their mortgage loan.

 However, they will first give the homeowners a grace period of about thirty days and various alternatives to avoid foreclosure.